Bachelor of Engineering (Honours) (Agricultural Engineering)

 Increase your field of study

-You have an opportunity to increase your knowledge further and combine your major studies in Agriculture with a four-unit minor in Management, Mechanical Engineering or Climatology.
+You have an opportunity to increase your knowledge further and combine your major studies in Agriculture with a four-unit minor in Management, Mechanical Engineering, Data Management or Climatology.

 When you graduate with your Bachelor of Engineering (Honours), you will be eligible to apply for membership with Engineers Australia as a graduate Professional Engineer.
 With the experience you will gain from working in the field, you may apply for chartered status as a Professional Engineer.
 You will also have the opportunity to work overseas, with your accreditation recognised in those countries that are signatories to the Washington Accord.